Spanly Docs

 Confirm the child's port via the CLI logs (it prints the assigned port at startup), then verify your MCP client is on the wrapper port.

-Requests appear but serverName is empty
+Requests appear but the body is missing

 Duration looks wrong (always 0 ms, or huge)